PooWoox/Beg-PythonProjs/README.md

 2nd is a "Rock, Paper and Scissors' game.
 PC makes its choice and the user chooses on input by typing 'rock', 'paper' or 'scissors'.
 Program recognizes ties, wins and losses.
 Winning adds 1 score to player and losing adds 1 to PC score, both situations offers the player the option to continue playing or not.

+3rd one is a simple login system linked to Google Sheets as a data base.
+This one has its own repository on my profile with a README file explaining how it works.

 All project files are on the repository.